SoumyaK23/Front-end-challenge/README.md

   - Automated Tests - Are there any automated frontend tests?
   - Production-readiness - Is there proper error handling?
 Is the code ready to to put into production?
   - Future-readiness - Web workers?
 PWA?
 Client-side caching?

+## Step 4: Coding:

+I started with index.js and app.js and slowly added the Discover/index.js and fetcher.js (some time to read documentations on MoviesDB).
+Then added the components to get the basic search functionality right (2h)

+I noticed some issues and started working on them, notably adding checkboxes and filters

+## Step 5: Styling, Comments and cleaning code

+Once I came to the point where I felt the code was mostly done and alao that I had taken a lot of time, I started adding comments and checking style.
+This step also helped me go over the code and make sure I add error checking (1h)

+## Step 6: What I could not complete / Challenges

+Adding Genres.
+I got the genre_ids but could not map them to the genres.